-This Frozen Pineapple Nectarine Slushee is just what the doctor ordered in the height of summer.
-Cool, refreshing and not too sweet, this flavorful drink puts the spotlight on the ripest fruit available.
+This Frozen Pineapple Nectarine Slushee is just what the doctor ordered in warm weather.
+Cool, refreshing and not too sweet, this frozen fruit slush recipe puts the spotlight on the ripest fruit available.

 I’m in the middle of the hellish task of deep-cleaning the house.